vtbassmatt/bbd-remastered/notes.md

   - Downshift canon Mana Bloom to uncommon
 - Kraul Warrior -> team can help pay the cost
   - Kraul Brawler is a simple upgrade

+# Additions

+- A new cycle of Reconfigure-like equipment creatures.
+These can be attached to your teammate.
+They replace the cut common vanilla creatures.